Global Data Privacy Laws: 26 Key Regulations Around the World

 1983

-The Federal Constitutional Court of Germany made a pivotal decision on the census judgment, marking a significant milestone in data protection.
+The German Federal Constitutional Court recently issued a landmark decision on the census judgment, establishing an important milestone in data protection.

 1984

-The 1984 Data Protection Act adopted by the United Kingdom’s Parliament grants individuals new legal rights when computers store their personal information.
+In 1984 the United Kingdom’s Parliament passed a Data Protection Act which gave individuals new legal rights if computers store their personal information.

 1995